decred/dcrdocs/docs/advanced/secure-cold-wallet-setup.md

 ### Setting up Computer-A

-!!! warning "If you use dcrwallet on this system, do not use the same seed and/or password on Wallet-B"
+!!! warning "If you use dcrwallet on this system, do not use the same seed and/or password on `Wallet-B`"

 1. Use [dcrinstall](../wallets/cli/cli-installation.md) to install Decred binaries and config files.